rust-lang/rust/src/doc/trpl/guessing-game.md

    Compiling guessing_game v0.1.0 (file:///home/you/projects/guessing_game)
 ```

-So, we told Cargo we wanted any version of `rand`, and so it fetched the latest
+Let's pretend that we told Cargo we wanted the latest version of `rand` (using `*`)
-version at the time this was written, `v0.3.8`.
-But what happens when next
+for a bit.
+It would have fetched `v0.3.8` (at the time this was written).
-week, version `v0.3.9` comes out, with an important bugfix?
-While getting
+But what happens when next week, version `v0.3.9` comes out, with an important
-bugfixes is important, what if `0.3.9` contains a regression that breaks our
+bugfix?
+While getting bugfixes is important, what if `0.3.9` contains a regression
-code?
+that breaks our code?

 The answer to this problem is the `Cargo.lock` file you’ll now find in your
 project directory.
 When you build your project for the first time, Cargo